 - The Transport Stream ID of the MPTS.

 - For each virtual channel, the channel’s major and minor number, the name, and the program number.

 - For each program, the PMT PID and the program number.

 - For each stream within the program, the stream’s PID and stream type.

-The TVCT and PAT are constantly monitored by independent PSI/PSIP processors.
-Due to the potentially very large number of programs contained within an MPTS, however, a single PSI processor is used to acquire the PMTs.
-The PMT PSI processor is rotated among the programs advertised in the PAT – two PMTs for the target program are acquired to establish periodicity, then the processor is then targeted to the next program.
+For a particular emission, the TVCT and PAT are constantly monitored by independent PSI/PSIP processors.
+Due to the potentially very large number of programs contained within an MPTS, however, for each MPTS a single PSI processor is used to acquire the PMTs.
+The PMT PSI processor is rotated among the programs advertised in the PAT – two PMTs for the target program are acquired to establish periodicity, then the processor is targeted to the next program.
 Consequently an irregularity in the periodicity for a particular program’s PMT may be missed if the PMT PSI processor is, at the time of the irregularity, processing another program.